 The first phlox I ever planted is the basic white version called David.
 I made a mistake though and placed the plants too close together.
 Some of them were crowded out and I ended up with just one large plant.
 David has a pure white bloom and smells amazing.
 Mine hasn’t bloomed yet but I will be sure to share a photo on Instagram when it does.
 What is blooming is my Peppermint Twist.
 I bought these plants on a whim a few years ago at Kroger.
 They are sturdy and have perfect blooms.
 You can tell this is a hybrid because there is one lone pink flower that must have missed the memo!
 Like most perennials, this dies down in the fall and comes up again in the early summer.
 Phlox has a tendency to get mildewy at the root so I try not to overwater.
 They make a lovely cut flower but don’t last long.
 After a few days the petals start to fall off.

 All of these hardy perennial flowers are easy to grow in zones 3 thru 8.
 If you aren’t sure what zone you are in, just click HERE.
-I’m not a gardening expert by any means, but I think they could also be grown in zones 9 and 10 with extra watering.
+With some extra watering, I believe this collection of perennials could be grown in zones 9 and 10 as well.

 I hope this got you ready to get your hands dirty!